President of Portugal: Election

-Under the Portuguese Constitution adopted in 1976, in the wake of the 1974 Carnation Revolution, the president is elected to a five-year term; there is no limit to the number of terms a president may serve, but a president who serves two consecutive terms may not serve again in the next five years after the second term finishes or in the following five years after his resignation.
-The official residence of the Portuguese president is the Belém Palace.
+Under the Portuguese Constitution adopted in 1976, in the wake of the 1974 Carnation Revolution, the president is elected to a five-year term.
+In order to be eligible, any citizen has to be of Portuguese origin and above 35 years old.
+He may be reelected any number of times, but not more than twice in a row.
+The official residence of the Portuguese president is the Belém Palace in Lisbon.

 The president is elected in a two-round system: if no candidate reaches 50% of the votes during the first round, the two candidates with the most votes face each other in a second round held two weeks later.
 However, the second round has only been needed once, during the 1986 presidential election.
 To date, all of the elected presidents since the Carnation Revolution have served for two consecutive terms, and presidents consistently rank as the most popular political figure in the country.
 During his time in office, however, the popularity of former president Aníbal Cavaco Silva plummeted, making him the second-least popular political figure in the country, just above the then-prime minister, and the first Portuguese president after 1974 to have a negative popularity.
+By 2024, Marcelo Rebelo de Sousa also displayed negative popularity ratings.

+Succession

 Under article 132 of the Constitution, if the president dies or becomes incapacitated while in office, the president of the Assembly assumes the office with restricted powers until a new president can be inaugurated following fresh elections.

+President's residence

+Belém Palace is the official residence of the President of the Portuguese Republic since 1910.
+Built in the 16th century by a high ranking diplomat named Manuel de Portugal, was bought by King John V in the 18th century and served as one of the residence of the Royal Family until the early 20th century.

+Marcelo Rebelo de Sousa, current President, lives in the palace.